Business 401(k) Services / Tax Savings

 Did you know that starting a retirement plan is more affordable today than it’s ever been before?

-That’s because the SECURE Act (Setting Every Community Up for Retirement Enhancement Act, Dec 2019) includes a provision that gives a substantial tax credit for small businesses that start a retirement plan, including a 401(k) plan.
-The tax credit can be as high as $16,500, and the best part is that this isn’t just a tax deduction, it’s a tax credit—which means actual money in your pocket.
+That’s because the SECURE Act 2.0 (Setting Every Community Up for Retirement Enhancement Act, Dec 2022) includes a provision that gives a substantial tax credit for small businesses that start a retirement plan, including a 401(k) plan.
+The tax credit can be as much as $5,500 per year up to three years plus up to $1,000 per eligible employee for the first five years1, and the best part is that this isn’t just a tax deduction, it’s a tax credit—which means actual money in your pocket.

 This may seem too good to be true, but it’s real!
 We’ve put together a list of FAQs to help small business owners understand how to take advantage of this impactful new tax credit.